|Born||in Harrisburg, Pennsylvania, USA|

-Of Irish and Polish descent, Eric Mabius was born on April 22, 1971.
-He grew up moving almost constantly.
+Eric Mabius was born in Pennsylvania, the second of two sons of Elizabeth (née Dziczek) and Craig Mabius.
+His father has Austrian and Irish ancestry, and his mother is of entirely Polish descent.
+Eric spent much of his early life in Massachusetts.
 Upon graduating from high school, he attended the renowned arts school, Sarah Lawrence College.
 Immersing himself in acting, writing and film theory, college became the jumping-off point for Mabius' first roles in the theater in smaller Off-Broadway productions.
-He landed his first film role as the object of Heather Matarazzo's affection, the teen rock star, in Todd Solondz's Sundance Grand Prize Winner, Welcome to the Dollhouse (1995).

 In February of 2006, he married his girlfriend of five years, interior designer Ivy Sherman, in New Orleans.

 |Ivy Sherman||(27 February 2006 - present) ( 2 children)|